Gabrielle’s Angel Foundation funds cutting-edge research in the fields of leukemia, lymphoma, and related cancers of the

 In recent years, the Foundation has expanded its reach to include the funding of select pediatric oncology initiatives, music therapy programs, as well as international projects.

-Gabrielle’s Angel Foundation has awarded grants totaling nearly $35 million in global giving and maintains its status as one of the largest non-governmental sources of grant support for blood cancer research in the nation.
+Gabrielle’s Angel Foundation has awarded grants totaling over $39 million in global giving and maintains its status as one of the largest non-governmental sources of grant support for blood cancer research in the nation.

 Annual Request for Proposals

 Our invitation-only grant process is sent out annually each spring to National Cancer Institute (NCI) designated institutions only.
 Please consult your institution to see if you are eligible to apply.
 Submissions are due to the Foundation office in August after which they undergo rigorous peer review by the Foundation’s Medical Advisory Board.

 This panel of experts, led by Stephen D. Nimer, MD, Director of the Sylvester Comprehensive Cancer Center, selects only the nation’s most promising projects for funding.
 More than 80% of our grantees go on to obtain further funding thanks to early career support from Gabrielle’s Angel Foundation.